20 Best Things to Do in Rancho Cucamonga, CA

 Catch a Game at Epicenter Entertainment & Adult Sports Complex

-Epicenter Entertainment & Adult Sports Complex is one of the top destinations this side of California for various outdoor games.
+Epicenter Entertainment & Adult Sports Complex is one of my favorite places to go for various outdoor games here in California.

-The large facility houses baseball fields, soccer fields, and a small animal center.
+The large facility houses baseball fields, soccer fields, and even a small animal center.

-You might even catch a foul ball and bring it home as a memorable souvenir.
+I’ve even been lucky enough to catch a foul ball and bring it home as a memorable souvenir.

-Visiting here is a great experience, too, as the friendly staff, well-kept facilities, delicious snacks, and ample parking make for a convenient experience.
+The friendly staff, well-kept facilities, delicious snacks, and ample parking make for a convenient and enjoyable time.

 Enjoy the Outdoors at Cucamonga Canyon

-Cucamonga Canyon is a fun and challenging destination for those who are looking for real outdoor adventure.
+Cucamonga Canyon is my go-to spot for a fun and challenging outdoor adventure.

-The scenic gullies and ravines, rock formations, and amazing mountain views make for a memorable trek.
+The scenic gullies and ravines, rock formations, and amazing mountain views make for a memorable trek every time I visit.

 One of the best attractions in the canyon is Sapphire Falls, with its beautiful bluish pool and foaming drop.